-University Training and Research: University Training and Research supports two of the longest-running university training programs, the Historically Black Colleges and Universities (HBCU) and Other Minority Institutions (OMI) and the University Coal Research (UCR) programs, to support the education of students in the area of coal science is promoted through grants to U.S. colleges and universities that emphasize FE strategic goals.
+University Training and Research: University Training and Research supports two of the longest-running university training programs, the Historically Black Colleges and Universities and Other Minority Institutions (HBCU-OMI) and the University Coal Research (UCR) programs, to support the education of students in the area of coal science.
+Both programs are promoted through research grants to U.S. colleges and universities that emphasize FECM strategic goals.
 These training programs were designed to increase the competitiveness of universities in fossil energy research and discoveries.
 The student-led research programs advance energy technologies and allow for expansion of energy production while simultaneously facilitating energy sector job growth.
-The Outreach Initiative provides opportunities for qualified students and post-doctoral researchers to hone their research skills with NETL's in-house scientists.